El Al: Cabin

-In-flight entertainment
+In-flight entertainment and Wi-Fi

-Personal AVOD screens are provided on all Boeing 777-200ERs and Boeing 787s.
-Streaming with iPads and smartphones by an El Al app is provided on Boeing 737-900ERs and some Boeing 737-800s, where there are no personal AVOD screens.
+Personal AVOD screens are provided on all Boeing 777-200ERs and Boeing 787s, which also have a Wi-Fi network enabling access to the Internet using Viasat technology.
+Internet access is only available on flights to Europe, North America, and the Middle East, due to coverage restrictions.

+AVOD Streaming via a closed Wi-Fi network (i.e. without internet access) is provided on all Boeing 737s, where there are no personal AVOD screens.

 Accidents and incidents

 Over its history, El Al has been involved in the following incidents and accidents, involving both the aircraft actually operated by the airline and its outstations abroad.
 Most of these incidents are related to Palestinian terrorism, particularly in the period between 1968 and 1990, and so incidents are separated by terrorist and non-terrorist incidents.
-Despite these attacks, EL Al has not lost a passenger on any passenger flight since 1955.
+Despite these attacks, El Al has not lost a passenger on any passenger flight since 1955.